La Min-sú de Terrasson

 • What 'n when

 ‘When is the best time to visit?’, is a question we were being asked often.
 Sounds like a simple question, the answer isn’t that simple though.
 The best time to visit depends a lot on what you would like to do 'n see.
-Unlike cosmopolitan cities, life here is very much attached to the climate, natural resources and terroir.
+Unlike cosmopolitan cities, life here is very much depending on the seasons, natural resources and terroir.
 Every seasons offer different attractions and an experience on its own.
 On this page we bring together the information regarding the climate, tourist seasons (European school holidays), opening and closing of major attractions as well as seasonal products, activities and festivals.

 Find out more